MeteoSwiss/opendata-forecast-data/README.md

 #### 4. Accessing Static Grid Information: Height, Longitude, and Latitude

 The forecast GRIB files contain no information on height, longitude and latitude.
 They have to be determined via the static vertical and horizontal grid parameter files.
-Users can find static grid information in the catalog in the category "Assets" of the two provided collections [ICON-CH1-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1?.language=en) and [ICON-CH2-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch2?.language=en).
+Users can find static grid information in the catalog under the "Assets" category of the two provided collections [ICON-CH1-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1?.language=en) and [ICON-CH2-EPS](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch2?.language=en).

 <details>
 <summary> 4.1 Accessing Vertical Grid Parameters </summary>